-Providing the serial number will automatically download the license file to the default license directory.
+Providing the serial number will automatically download the server license file to the default license directory.
 If your license was not already activated, it will automatically activate it with the server's host ID, hostname, and default ports.

 You can skip this section if your license manager was already started by the installer.

 From the license manager directory (/licenseserver) start the license manager lmgrd.
 You can specify a single license file or a license directory (if you more license files).
 By default, the license file name is server.lic which was created by the license manager installation.
 However you can move any valid floating license into the /flexlm directory and start it with the license manager.
-Creating a log file with option -l is optional.

 You can run the license manager under Windows as system service (recommended) or as user application in a command shell (sometimes required for some Windows OS versions).